arpita-vikhe/delta-demo1/README.md

 # delta-demo
-This is demo repository for delta classes
+This is demo repository for delta classes.